Music of the Maldives: Traditional performances

 The most widely known form of indigenous music is called boduberu.
 It is also the most popular, especially in the Northern Atolls.
-It is said to have appeared in the Maldives in about the 11th century, and that it may have East African origins.
+It is said to have appeared in the Maldives in about the 11th century and that it may have East African origins.
 It is a dance music, performed by about fifteen people, including a lead singer and three percussionists, as well as a bell and a small stick of bamboo with horizontal grooves called an onugandu.

-Boduberu songs begin with a slow beat, which eventually enters a frenetic crescendo accompanied by frenetic dancing.
-Lyrics can be about any number of subjects, and often include vocables (meaningless syllables).
+Boduberu songs begin with a slow beat, eventually entering a frenetic crescendo accompanied by frenetic dancing.
+Lyrics can be about any number of subjects and often include vocables (meaningless syllables).

 Thaara music is performed by about 22 people seated in two rows opposite each other.
-It is performed only by men, and is somewhat religious in nature.
+It is performed only by men and is somewhat religious.
 Like boduberu, thaara songs begin slowly and come to a peak.
 Thaara is said to have arrived with Arabs who came from the Persian Gulf in the middle of the 17th century.

 Gaa odi lava is a special type of song performed after the completion of manual labor.
-It was said to have been invented during the reign of Sultan Mohamed Imadudeen I (1620–1648), for the workers who built defenses for the city of Malé.
+It was said to have been invented during the reign of Sultan Mohamed Imadudeen I (1620–1648) for the workers who built defenses for the city of Malé.

-In the early 20th century, Sultan Muhammad Shamsuddeen III ruled the Maldives and the youth developed a form of music called langiri, using thaara as the major source and modifying its performance.